 Rules of the Road

-Bikes are legally vehicles, and cyclists have the same rights and responsibilities as drivers.
+Bikes are legally vehicles, and riders have the same rights and responsibilities as drivers.
 All state and local laws pertaining to bicycles will be enforced on campus, in addition to Georgia Tech policy.

 Obey all traffic signs and signals